zachlp2016/econ_mod2_1stproject/README.md

 - The city attribute can hold birthplace or current known hometown.
 - For testing, you should ensure that the name, age and city only appear on a specific area of the page for that single comedian.
-- Minimum of 12 comedians on the page.
 ```

 ```